the-gamma/the-gamma.github.io/developers.md

- - The `library` provider takes a JSON that specifies the types and structure of JavaScript libraries - the `thegamma-script` package comes with a couple of wrappers for Google Charts and for generating tables that you can see in the [Olympic Medallists demo](http://rio2016.thegamma.net/).
+ - The `library` provider takes a JSON that specifies the types and structure of JavaScript libraries - the `thegamma-script` package comes with a couple of wrappers for Google Charts and for generating tables that you can see in the [Olympic Medalists demo](http://rio2016.thegamma.net/).
    You can create your own too, but it's not documented yet...

  - The `rest` provider is not fully documented yet, but it lets you provide types that expose